-Between 1691 and 1760, a series of remarkable reducciones de indios (mission settlements of Christianized Indians) largely inspired by the "ideal cities" envisioned by 16th-century humanist philosophers was founded by the Society of Jesus in the Chiquitos territory of eastern Bolivia.
-Here on the semiarid frontier of Spanish South America, now known as Chiquitanía, the Jesuits and their indigenous charges blended European architecture with local traditions.
+Between 1691 and 1760, a series of remarkable reducciones de indios (mission settlements of Christianized Indians) was founded by the Society of Jesus (Jesuits) in the Chiquitos territory of eastern Bolivia.
+They were largely inspired by the "ideal cities" that had been envisioned by 16th-century humanist philosophers.

 The idealized urban model for the missions featured houses for the Indians regularly spaced along the three sides of a rectangular square, with the fourth side reserved for the church, workshops and schools.
 The churches are remarkable examples of the adaptation of European Christian religious architecture to local conditions and traditions.

 They resemble large houses with a gable roof overhanging a west gallery extended as a porch.
 Long walls defining three interior aisles divided by wooden columns and two exterior galleries, also supported by columns, constitute a unique type of architecture, distinguished by the special treatment of the carved wooden columns and banisters.